NervanaSystems/neon_course/README.md

 # neon_course

-This repository contains several ipython notebooks to help users learn to use neon.
+This repository contains several [jupyter](http://jupyter.org/) notebooks to help users learn to use neon.
 These include:

 * MNIST example
 * Example of fine-tuning a pre-trained VGG network on the CIFAR-10 dataset